 This item was acquired in good faith in 2013 after receiving what appeared to be acceptable provenance information dating back to the 1950s in the UK.
 The item was understood to have been legally exported from the UK.
 It has been displayed in the US and overseas as well as published in exhibition catalogs.
 Subsequently, internal MOTB curatorial research discovered published images of the book from 1997, in which the book appears to have been photographed in Afghanistan.
 Subsequent research has not yet determined the find-spot or history of the item prior to 1997 or between 1997 and 2013.
 This research continues.

 Nevertheless, this Siddur is an exceptional item of unique historical, cultural, and religious significance, and has great educational potential.
-Accordingly, until ongoing provenance information sheds further light on the history of this prayer book, the item will be listed on the AAMD’s Object Registry of museum items with incomplete provenance (https://aamd.org/object-registry/new-acquisitions-of-archaeological-material-and-works-of-ancient-art/more-info ).
+Accordingly, until ongoing provenance information sheds further light on the history of this prayer book, the item will be listed on the AAMD’s Object Registry of museum items with incomplete provenance (New Acquisitions of Archaeological Material and Works of Ancient Art ).
 In addition to ongoing provenance research, a book project is underway at MOTB, with contributions from specialists in handwriting, manuscript production, Jewish and Afghan history, and Jewish liturgical practices.
 This book project will make this Siddur available for research and enable additional contributions to the study of this one-of-a-kind manuscript.
 In the meantime, the Siddur will be displayed in the museum in Washington, DC, with a brief description of the provenance issues on the object label.

 Torah scrolls have been essential to Jewish communal life for centuries.
 Torah scrolls were carefully prepared and, after the end of their useful life, retired and stored in a “genizah.”
 As Jewish communities moved over the centuries throughout the Middle East, Europe, Asia, and then to North and South America, their scrolls traveled with them.
 From the 1950s through the 1990s, the Israeli government conducted several “rescue” missions to gather Torah scrolls from Europe and around the world.
 Many were later given to synagogues, while others became available to collectors.
 Museum of the Bible has gathered approximately 2,000 such scrolls, dating from the 16th through the 20th centuries, one of the largest collections in the world.
 These scrolls have been appropriately retired from use (“decommissioned”), and are preserved in abiding respect for their historical, cultural, and religious significance.
 Some of the scrolls among the Museum Collections tell fascinating stories.
 For example, one of these scrolls was commissioned by a Jewish community in Poland.
 Decades later, it traveled to Brooklyn, New York, where a synagogue stamped the scroll in 1910.
 From there, it went to Israel.
 These stamps and other identifying marks on the scrolls give us exciting clues about the communities that used them for centuries.
 Museum of the Bible curators and scholars continue to investigate the history of each scroll, unraveling and revealing their unique stories.